Petra Kvitova warms up for Wimbledon with German Open title as Jelena Ostapenko triumphs in Birmingham

-Petra Kvitova has found her form on grass as she claimed the German Open title; She is a two-time Wimbledon winner; Jelena Ostapenko won in Birmingham with a 7-6, 6-4 victory over Barbora Krejcikova
+Petra Kvitova has found her form on grass as she claimed the German Open title; She is a two-time Wimbledon winner; Jelena Ostapenko wins in Birmingham with victory over Barbora Krejcikova

-Two-time Wimbledon champion Petra Kvitova beat Donna Vekic of Croatia 6-2 7-6 on Sunday to lift the German Open title and confirm her form on grass just over a week before the Grand Slam in London.
+Two-time Wimbledon champion Petra Kvitova beat Donna Vekic 6-2 7-6 (8-6) to lift the German Open title in Berlin and confirm her form just over a week before the grass-court Grand Slam.

 The 33-year-old Czech, who had also beat Vekic en route to the title in Miami this year, was too strong for the Croat in the first set with the 26-year-old struggling with her forehand.